-A: Although sanctification is inseparably joined with justification,1 the two are distinctly different.
-In justification God imputes the righteousness of Christ to believers2 whereas in sanctification, His Spirit infuses believers with grace, and enables them to exercise this grace.3 In justification, sin is pardoned apart from the work of the believer;4 whereas in sanctification, sin is subdued by Spirit-empowered effort of the believer.5 Justification perfectly and equally frees all believers from the wrath of God so that they never fall into condemnation;6 whereas sanctification is not completed in any believer in this life,7 but only grows towards perfection.8
+A: Although sanctification is inseparably joined with justification,1 the two are distinct from each other.
+In justification God imputes the righteousness of Christ to believers2 whereas in sanctification, His Spirit infuses believers with grace, and enables them to exercise this grace.3 In justification, sin is pardoned;4 whereas in sanctification, sin is subdued.5 Justification perfectly and equally frees all believers from the wrath of God so that they never fall into condemnation;6 whereas sanctification is not completed in any believer in this life,7 but only grows towards perfection.8

 2. Romans 4:6-8